Does choosing paint colors make you anxious?

 Narrow Color Choices Based on Fixed Finishes

 Once you know what you really like, you do need to consider some “limitations” on what you can pick.
-They are your fixed finishes and narrow your choices to ones that look good with those things you are unlikely to change any time soon such as flooring, countertops, stonework, and more.
-See my recent article, Some Colors Are Bossy.
+They are your fixed finishes and narrow your choices to ones that look good with those things you are unlikely to change any time soon such as flooring, countertops, stonework, and more, Some Colors Are Bossy.
 Will You Listen to Them? to learn more.

 Stay in a Lane